 Explore more about: OLAP Cube Designing

-Business intelligence is the process simplification of unstructured data and providing access of data to the organisation users for making better & right business decisions.
+Data Analytics & BI is the process simplification of unstructured data and providing access to data to the organization users for making better & right business decisions.
 The OLAP cube is an integral part of the BI project.

 OLAP (Online Analytical Processing) cubes are used predominantly to view and analyze multiple dimensions of business data to gather insights that will help them define a business strategy.
 As the data grows in volume and velocity, building and managing these cubes require BI Solution.

 This technique for quickly analyzing a measure, e.g. profit margin, by multiple categories or dimensions e.g. customer, region, fiscal period and product line.
 Typically some tool has capabilities to drag and drop in rows and columns and aggregate the measure at each intersection of a row and column.
 The real power of OLAP is the ability to drill down on a category to see more details.
 For example, you might drill down on a state to see details by the city.

 Cube stores data in an optimized way to provide quick response to queries by dimension and measure.
 Most cubes pre-aggregate the measures by the different levels of categories in the dimensions to enable the quick response time.
 End-user software will make querying a cube very easy, in MDX (Multi-Dimensional Expressions) – query language.

 The basic concepts of OLAP are:

 - Data cubes – multi-dimensional approach to data

 1. Multi-dimensional databases: – data is stored in an alternative manner of faster structures.